armyofevilrobots/helenplatt.ca/content/art/apiary.md

 weight: 10
 ---

+I've come to realize, although having a dream is great, having a purpose is much better!
+It's more fulfilling and achievable!
+Watching the honeybees at work in our garden inspired me to create this diptych.
 Laser cut birch panel and tinted epoxy.
 Price does not include tax or shipping.